Chapter 7 Bankruptcy in St. Charles County

 So What Exactly Is a Chapter 7 Bankruptcy in St. Charles?

-One person defined it as: “Bankruptcy is the changing of the rights of your creditors” A Chapter 7 bankruptcy is legal process authorized under federal law designed to discharge debt.
+One person defined it as: “Bankruptcy is the changing of the rights of your creditors” A Chapter 7 bankruptcy is a legal process authorized under federal law designed to discharge debt.
 The trustee will collect all of the property that is not exempt and sell it to pay creditors.
 Generally, there is no “non-exempt” property, and the debtor will no longer owe the creditors any money.
 Debtors usually are able to keep their houses and cars in Chapter 7, but they must continue to pay the loans on them as if they had not filed bankruptcy.
 Debtors may also return property and not have to pay any more on the debt.
 Debtors may also pay what the property is now worth and keep the property.

-Some debts will not be discharged in bankruptcy including guaranteed student loans, certain taxes, and alimony and child support.
-A person who has enough income to pay all or most of his debts may not be permitted to file Chapter 7 bankruptcy in Missouri and may be required to file Chapter 13 instead.
+Some debts will not be discharged in bankruptcy including guaranteed student loans, certain taxes, alimony and child support.
+A person who has enough income to pay all or most of his or her debts may not be permitted to file Chapter 7 bankruptcy in Missouri and may be required to file Chapter 13 instead.